openshift/openshift-ansible/roles/openshift_management/README.md

 as container providers in any arbitrary MIQ/CFME server.

-Using the multiple-provider script requires manual configuration and the setting of an additional inventory parameter.
+Using the multiple-provider script requires manual configuration and setting an `EXTRA_VARS` parameter on the command-line.

 1. Copy the
    [container_providers.yml](files/examples/container_providers.yml)
-   example somewhere
-1. Add the `openshift_management_many_container_providers_config`
-   parameter to your inventory and set the value to the full path of the file you copied in `Step 1`
+   example somewhere, such as `/tmp/cp.yml`
-1. Update the `hostname`, `user`, and `password` parameters in the `management_server` key in the `container_providers.yml` file copy
+1. If you changed your CFME/MIQ name or password, update the `hostname`, `user`, and `password` parameters in the `management_server` key in the `container_providers.yml` file copy
 1. Fill in an entry under the `container_providers` key for *each* OCP or Origin cluster you want to add as container providers